-Although the majority of cases are resolved before being filed in court (pre-litigation), there is a chance your case may end up in court.
+Although the majority of cases are resolved before being filed in court (pre-litigation), there is a chance a case may end up in court.
 However, only a small percentage of cases end up in court, and only a handful of cases would end up going to trial.

 8What paperwork do you need to start my case?

-We will need your purchase or lease contract along with all the work repair orders, your vehicle's registration, any pictures or video evidencing the problem, and any written communication you have had with the manufacturer or dealership.
+We will need your purchase or lease contract along with all the work repair orders, your vehicle's registration, any pictures or video evidencing the vehicle's problem, and any written communication you have had with the manufacturer or dealership.
 Communication would include emails, text messages, and other types of correspondence.
 We will also need your car loan balance if you are financing your car.

 9If the manufacturer buys back my vehicle, what do I actually get?

 The law provides that the manufacturer returns, among other things, all payments you have made, including interest, any down payment you made toward buying or leasing the vehicle, taxes, registration fees, remaining loan balance, or discharge on remaining lease obligations, minus a “mile offset.”
 Depending on specific circumstances, you may be able also to get back part or all service contract fees paid.

 No. Although a buyback is the most widely used option offered by the vehicle manufacturer to the consumer, the other option that is sometimes offered is to replace the vehicle for another substantially similar vehicle.
 Replacing a car is rarely used because of logistics issues.
 The third option, if applicable in specific circumstances, and which has become more prevalent, is when the vehicle manufacturer offers the consumer to keep the vehicle while receiving monetary compensation; this is known as “cash and keep,” where the manufacturer gives the consumer a check, and the consumer keeps the car.

 12Is there a time limit to bring a lemon law claim?